Approximating Competitive Equilibrium by Nash Welfare: Models and definitions

-This assumption always holds if the set of possible allocations is restricted to a compact domain $X\subseteq \Rp^\goods$; note \cite{nesterov2018computation} makes such a compactness assumption.
-For the unrestricted domain $\Rp^\goods$, it can also be shown for arbitrary piecewise linear utility functions, in particular, for generalized network utilities defined below.
+This assumption always holds if the set of possible allocations is restricted to a compact domain $Z\subseteq \Rp^\goods$; note that \citet{nesterov2018computation} make such a compactness assumption.
+For the unrestricted domain $\Rp^\goods$, Assumption~\ref{assum:basic-demand-system} can be shown to hold for arbitrary piecewise linear utility functions, in particular, for generalized network utilities defined below.

 The \emph{Gale demand correspondence} is defined as